A Pinch of Moonlight

 ‘Aelwen was one we didn’t hide from.
 She was a clever healer, gentle and wise, and one day she healed a man who’d travelled a long way for a cure, as he’d been told she was the only one who could help.
 His name was Tegwyn, and he was clever like her, strong and hardworking too.
 They ended up married, with a little cottage in the fields nearby.
 Soon they had a daughter, a bonny girl with big green eyes.

-‘At sunrise on the first new moon following the daughter’s birth, there was a knocking at the door.
-Aelwen expected to find someone who needed help, but when she opened the door, there was a small man, the size of a beardless youth, with wings folded behind his back.
+‘At sunrise on the first new moon following the daughter’s birth, there was a knocking at the door, and when Aelwen opened it, she saw a small man, the size of a boy, with wings folded behind his back.
 She had seen fairies before, but never on her doorstep.

-‘This fairy called himself Rowan, and said that, years before, Tegwyn’s great-grandmother had loved that fairy’s uncle, and birthed his grandfather as a result.
+‘This fairy told Aelwen his name was Rowan, and that he and Tegwyn were related.
 Rowan had gifts for his baby cousin, and had come to weave spells of protection around her.

 ‘So the fairy stayed with them that night, but Tegwyn didn’t sleep much – he was already plotting.
-He had seen Rowan use a book of magic to weave the spell of protection around his daughter, and he wanted that book for himself.
+He had seen Rowan use a book of magic to weave the spell of protection around the baby, and he wanted that book for himself.

 ‘And Rowan said, “Yes, of course”, so Tegwyn knew the fairy would do whatever he asked.